Nuitysun/reviews_sentiment_prediction/README.md

 ### Step 5: Predict sentiment for reviews without rating
 In this section we:
 - predict sentiment for reviews without rating,
-- manually check predicted sentiments for reviews.
+- manually check predicted sentiments for reviews: accuracy of 40 manually checked records is 62.5% (93% of errors are false positive).

 ### Step 6: Building BERT model v2
 Oversample negative class in the initial data to remove class imbalance in target variable and train BERT model version 2.